Jamir45/Power-X-Gym-Website/README.md

 * People can see training programs.
 * Choose the perfect training for them.
 * Purchase the training programs for the membership.
-* Pay online using your credit card.
+* Pay online using users credit cards.

 ### Technology Used :
 * Bootstrap4